-Partner Highlights: Redesigning Health Care with the Malian Ministry of Health
+Partner Highlights: A Decade of Partnership with the Malian Ministry of Health

 For the past decade, Muso has worked in Mali to redesign health care around the idea of time: Those who are poor often receive care too late or not at all.
 The later a child gets treatment for diseases like malaria, diarrhea, or pneumonia, the more likely the child will die.